DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world4.md

 She said in low voice.
 Whispering in secret so that Saki and Ashlan wouldn't hear.
-Though with Reiren on the right, she could probably hear her whispering.
+Though with Reiren on the right, Rinne's whispering could probably be heard by her.

 "We're drawing close, huh?"